paytonison/hover-zoom/README.md

-# Hover Zoom Follow
+# Hover Zoom Follow (Safari Edition)

-Hover Zoom Follow is a zero‑dependency userscript that recreates the behaviour of extensions like Hover Zoom+.
+Hover Zoom Follow is a zero‑dependency userscript for Safari that recreates the behaviour of extensions like Hover Zoom+.
 Whenever your pointer glides over a media element, the script resolves the highest‑resolution source it can find, scales it to fit the viewport, and displays it in a floating preview that follows the cursor.

 ## Features